ISaySalmonYouSayYes/Research_Plan_MSc/README.md

 # LLM_mit_LangChain
-Some experimental function with LangChain can be found here.
+Some experimental function mit LangChain can be found here.